mablhq/github-run-tests-action/README.md

   [curl builder](https://app.mabl.com/workspaces/-/settings/apis#api-docs-selector-dropdown-button)
   to find the id.
 - `browser-types` (optional): override for browser types to test e.g.
-  `firefox,safari`.
+  `chrome, firefox, safari, internet_explorer`.
 If not provided, mabl will test the browsers configured on the triggered test.
 - `rebaseline-images` {boolean} (optional) - Set `true` to reset the visual baseline to the current deployment
 - `set-static-baseline` (optional) - Set `true` to use current deployment as an